"Not kill. He is already dead. He is undead Mr. Kent.

 Back to Black (29:34)

 A newly shot retrospective documentary featuring genre historians Marcus Hearn and Jonathan Rigby, actor, writer and genre devotee Mark Gatiss, and actors Barbara Shelley and Francis Matthews, who collectively look back at the film's making and its position in Hammer's filmography.
-Special praise handed out to Terence Fisher, and Francis Matthews winces at a scene he believes contains his worst ever performance.
+Special praise is directed at Terence Fisher, and Francis Matthews winces at a scene he believes contains his worst ever performance.
 But wait, there's more!
 James Bernard biographer David Huckvale provides a fascinating breakdown of the music score's key themes, and Pinewood's Technical Restoration Manager Jon Mann outlines the problems his team faced when restoring the film to its present condition.

 World of Hammer (24:48)